abirmehmed/Exam_managment_system-/README.md

 In this updated method, we're letting Firestore generate the document IDs automatically when saving new questions by using `db.collection("exams").document(examId).collection("questions").document()`.

-4. **Update the `deleteQuestionFromFirestore` method**:
+Step 3: Update the `deleteQuestionFromFirestore` method in the `FirestoreManager` class

-   Since the question IDs will now be the document IDs in Firestore, you need to update the `deleteQuestionFromFirestore` method to use the document ID instead of the `questionId`.
-Here's the updated method:
+Locate the `deleteQuestionFromFirestore` method in the `FirestoreManager` class and update it with the following code:

 ```java
 public void deleteQuestionFromFirestore(String examId, String questionDocumentId) {